 Take a moment to confirm that tracking is enabled in your sales engagement platform and that it’s functioning as expected.
 Most modern platforms, like Mixmax, handle this seamlessly, but understanding the mechanism helps you trust the information you’re seeing.
 Accurate setup is the foundation for everything else, ensuring the engagement signals you receive are reliable clues for timing your next move.

-Integrate Tracking Data with Your CRM
+Connect Tracking Data to Your CRM

 Email tracking data becomes exponentially more valuable when it lives inside your CRM.
 When open and click data is siloed in your inbox, it’s just a list of notifications.
 But when you integrate that information with platforms like Salesforce or HubSpot, you create a complete, 360-degree view of every interaction with a prospect.